pastukhov/jenkins-ubuntu-preseed/README.md

 4. Click 'Save'
 5. First build will populate new build parameters for the job, you will be able to set those on next build

+**Note:** currently it does not allow selecting new public key, forking repository and changing it is recommended

 ### References

 * [Automating-ubuntu-preseed](https://github.com/asniii/Automating-ubuntu-preseed/blob/master/64bit_system/files/15/u_preseed)